 - Encourage conference attendance.
 Conferences and workshops are prime opportunities for employees to make connections, learn new skills, and discover emerging industry trends.

 - Invite team members to host presentations.
 Create a culture of support and learning by encouraging team members to share their knowledge with one another through structured presentations.
-For example, an employee might learn some new digital marketing skills after attending a conference.
-Then, when they come back to the office, they could host a presentation to share what they learned.
+For example, an employee might learn new digital marketing skills after attending a conference.
+Then, when they come back to the office, they could give a presentation to share what they learned.

 Encourage social responsibility.